s4kr3d-w0r1d/WhatsApp-Clone/README.md

 # MA 104 Project 1

 ## Project Overview
-**WhatsApp Clone** is a full-stack messaging application that replicates the core functionalities of WhatsApp.
-It supports real-time one-to-one messaging, media sharing via relative URLs.
+**WhatsApp Clone** is a full-stack messaging application that replicates the core functionalities of WhatsApp where each user can create their profile including their profile picture, status and bio.
+It supports real-time one-to-one and group messaging, media sharing via relative URLs.
 The project leverages both HTTP and WebSocket (STOMP) protocols to provide a robust, secure, and interactive chat experience.

 ## Features
 - **Authentication Using jwt**